MaxMariani/voting_system_smart_contract/README.md

 - If an address tries to register as a Candidate or a Voter outside the register phase, the transaction will be reverted.
 - If another address outside the Manager tries to change the votign phase, the transaction will be reverted.

+Limitations of the Project
+This project is for educational purposes only, it is not production ready.

 ## Running the smart contract